backblaze-b2-samples/b2-iconik-plugin/README.md

 	cd b2-iconik-plugin
 	pip install -r requirements.txt

-Create a file in the plugin directory named `.env` containing your iconik token name and value, your storage IDs and the shared secret you created.
+Create a file in the plugin directory named `.env` containing your iconik token id, the shared secret you created and, optionally, the iconik format name, if it is not `ORIGINAL`.

-	ICONIK_ID: '<required: your iconik application token id>'
+	ICONIK_ID: '<required: your iconik application token id>' BZ_SHARED_SECRET = '<required: your shared secret>'
 	FORMAT_NAME: '<optional: defaults to ORIGINAL>'
-	LL_STORAGE_ID = '<required: your LucidLink / ISG storage ID>'
-	B2_STORAGE_ID = '<required: your B2 storage ID>'
-	BZ_SHARED_SECRET = '<required: your shared secret>'

 Open `b2-iconik-plugin.service` and edit the `User`, `WorkingDirectory` and `ExecStart` entries to match your system configuration.